Organizational Supervision, BS

 *

-Baccalaureate degree require a total of 120 credits.
+A bachelor's degree requires a total of 120 credits.
 The remainder of credits must come from a previously earned Associate degree or additional electives.
 Please meet with an academic advisor for more information.

 Recommended General Education Courses